 Recipe based on Nadia Lim’s Blueberry and Lemon Curd Pavlova

-In the 1920s, the celebrated prima ballerina, Anna Pavlova, star of the Imperial Russian Ballet, toured Australia and New Zealand.
+In the 1920s, prima ballerina Anna Pavlova toured Australia and New Zealand.
 In honour of her visit the pavlova was invented: a meringue-based desert with a soft, caramel-like interior and crispy exterior.

 There’s ongoing debate over which country was responsible for its invention.
 Me, I think it was New Zealand.
 I’m not biased. 😀